zer0def/nginxinc-kubernetes-ingress/docs-web/app-protect/configuration.md

 }
 ```

-You would add define that config in the `spec` of your `APLogConf` resource as follows:
+You would define that config in the `spec` of your `APLogConf` resource as follows:

 ```yaml
 apiVersion: appprotect.f5.com/v1beta1